 Sen. Kamala Harris (D., Calif.) on Friday ripped a provision in the Senate Republican tax reform bill that gives a tax break to private airplane owners, not noting that a fellow Democrat proposed a similar idea earlier this year.

 On Thursday, the House of Representatives passed its tax reform framework, the Tax Cuts and Jobs Act, in a 227-205 vote.

-The federal government collected a record $2.97 trillion in taxes in the first 11 months of fiscal year 2017, but the federal government still ran a $673 billion deficit during that time, according to the latest monthly Treasury Department statement.
+The federal government collected approximately $235 billion in taxes in the first month of fiscal year 2018, but the government still ran a $63 billion deficit during that time, according to the latest monthly Treasury Department statement.

 Small pass-through businesses would benefit from the House Republican Tax Cuts and Jobs Act, according to a report from the Tax Foundation.

 The Senate plans to introduce their version of tax reform today, which will give a typical American family a tax cut of nearly $1,500, according to a two-page summary of the bill.